Board of Directors

 Georgia Nassikas, Director

 Georgia is a professional artist working from her studio in McLean, Virginia.
 She uses wax from her beehives in her encaustic paintings and exhibits in galleries and shows across the country.
 After receiving her graduate degree from Chamberlayne School of Design in Boston, Georgia worked as an interior designer for the architecture firm Rust Orling in Alexandria.
 She serves on the Advisory Board of Amazon Conservation Association and on the design team of the National Cathedral Flower Guild and has served on the boards of St. Mark's School and McLean Project for the Arts.
-Georgia is also on the board of the Woods Hole Research Center.
+Georgia is also on the board of the Woods Hole Research Center and Island Press.
 Having lived in both Spain and Italy while pursuing her studies in art, Georgia finds knowledge of and respect for other cultures and languages important in an ever more interconnected world.